-Description: All default Canarytokens use o3n.io (for example 45e51129ec7e.o3n.io).
+All default Canarytokens use o3n.io (for example, 45e51129ec7e.o3n.io).
 Adding in a Custom Canarytoken Domain further obscures Canarytokens and increases the belief that this link/URL belongs on your network.

-We also auto generate and auto renew the certificates for you, so you will not need to worry about this!
+We also auto-generate and auto-renew the certificates for you, so you don't need to worry about this.

 - Access to log on and make changes to your Canary Console